PFMB/CausalInflation/README.md

 ### Repository for the Reproduction of *Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation*

 This repository is provided for the reproduction of the results of the research paper "Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation".
-It contains all relevant data and code for the main results. **Please install the following packages** prior to running the files listed below: ltmle, SuperLearner, vcd, arm, rpart, nnet, glmnet, stringr, magrittr, randomForest, earth, gbm, gam , mgcv, reshape2, dplyr, data.table, plyr, tibble, scales, polspline, simcausal (currently only on CRAN archive).
+It contains all relevant data and code for the main results. **Please install the following packages** prior to running the files listed below: ltmle, SuperLearner, vcd, arm, rpart, nnet, glmnet, magrittr, randomForest, earth, gbm, gam , mgcv, reshape2, dplyr, data.table, plyr, tibble, scales, polspline, BaBooN, simcausal (currently only on CRAN archive).

 The repository cotains the following files: